-About the Office of Institutional Engagement
+About the Division of Institutional Advancement

 Our vision is to ensure that any person or organization who engages with RISD becomes an advocate and donor.